DIAGNijmegen/website-content/content/pages/members/karlijn-rutten.md

 type: student-assistant
 linkedin: https://www.linkedin.com/in/karlijn-rutten-073905185/

 Karlijn Rutten joined DIAG as a student assistant in March 2020.
 She assists various projects with annotation efforts.
 Karlijn is a medicine student at the University of Amsterdam.
+Karlijn is supervised by [member/colin-jacobs].